What's it like to be an Office Manager?

 Organisations that employ Office Managers include hospitals, schools, universities, government, small business and financial organisations.

 Latest Office Manager jobs on SEEK

 - Complete a Certificate III in Business Administration (BSB30415) or Certificate IV in Business Administration (BSB40515).
 These are typically one or two-year courses, with no minimum education requirement.

-- If you are looking to advance your office management career, explore further opportunities for study, such as a Diploma of Leadership and Management (BSB51915) or a Bachelor of Business (Management).
+- If you are looking to advance your office management career, explore further opportunities for study, such as a Diploma of Leadership and Management (BSB51915), a Diploma of Business (Operations) (BSB50120) or a Bachelor of Business (Management).

 Explore related qualifications

 SEEK users who have worked as an Office Manager have studied these qualifications.